kleinbottle/swanlotus/content/blogs/varieties-of-multiplication/varieties-of-multiplication.md

 W W Sawyer's _A concrete approach to abstract algebra_ [@sawyer1959] was first published in 1959, but it has retained its vigour and directness intact through more than six decades.
 Read it as a first introduction to the subject.

-Bergen's more recent book, _A Concrete Approach to Abstract Algebra_ is a modern successor to Sawyer, sharing the same book title.
+Bergen's more recent book, _A Concrete Approach to Abstract Algebra_[@bergen2010] is a modern successor to Sawyer, sharing the same book title.
 It will be a good companion to Sawyer.

 The third book, by Goodman, entitled _Algebra: Abstract and Concrete_ is [available at no charge online](http://homepage.divms.uiowa.edu/~goodman/algebrabook.dir/book.2.6.pdf) [@goodman2012].
 It is very readable and concentrates a fair bit on symmetry.
 You could read it along with the other two or use it to complement your understanding of symmetry.